vishalshell/dynamic-shelf-pricer/README.md

 npm run build && npm run preview
 ```

-Open the UI at the URL that Vite prints (typically http://localhost:5173).
+Open the UI at the URL that Vite prints (http://localhost:5173).
 The backend defaults to http://localhost:8000.

-> Tip: If you host the backend elsewhere, change `VITE_API_BASE` in `frontend/.env` (see below).

 ---